-I would consider myself pretty accomplished in the kitchen, but there was one super simple dish that I just couldn’t get right for years: a quesadilla!
-It sounds simple—it’s just cheese and filling melted on a tortilla—but my quesadillas always turned out soggy or burnt.
+I would consider myself pretty accomplished in the kitchen, but there was one super simple dish that I just couldn’t get right for even after decades of cooking experience: a quesadilla!
+It sounds simple—it’s just cheese and filling melted on a tortilla—but my chicken quesadillas always turned out soggy or burnt.

 How do you make a chicken quesadilla?

 If you start with cooked chicken (like from a rotisserie chicken!), chicken quesadillas come together in about 15 minutes, start to finish.
 Here’s how to do it:

 - Sauté some peppers, onion, and garlic until fragrant.
 Add the chicken and some taco seasoning to the veggies.